Izius/Machine_Learning_Tool/README.md

 ## What is coming next

 I will constantly update the code and add new algorithms.
-First part will consist of changing the look of the GUI and positioning and naming of widgets.
-When I am done with this part I will add screenshots section in readme.md and provide viewers with step by step on how to use my application.
-In the second part I will constantly add new algorithms for example KNN, support vector machines, polynomial regression, decission trees and so on.
+Next on my list is implementing a way to export fitting results in a .json or .txt format.
+I will also constantly add new algorithms for example KNN, support vector machines, decission trees, clustering, principal component analysis and so on.

+## Short guide on how to use the application